Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Introduction

 \subsection{Contributions}

 In \cref{sec:theory}, we introduce the notion of \emph{nested sweeping} to provide a framework on which these more complex BDD operations can be implemented.
 Here, an \emph{outer} bottom-up sweep accumulates the results from multiple nested \emph{inner} sweeps.
-With this framework in hand, we implement an I/O-efficient multi-variable quantification akin to the one in conventional BDD packages. \if\arxiv1 Furthermore, we identify in \cref{sec:theory:nested optimisations} optimisations for the nested sweeping framework in general and in \cref{sec:theory:quantify optimisations} for the quantification operation in particular. \cref{sec:implementation} provides an overview of the implementation while \cref{sec:experiments} \else \Cref{sec:experiments} \fi shows that nested sweeping improves the running time in practice by a factor of $1.7$ when solving QBF-encodings of two-player games and when reasoning about \if\arxiv1 the transition system in \fi Conway's Game of Life~\cite{Martin1970}.
-We compare our approach to related work in \cref{sec:related work} and finally provide our conclusions and future work in \cref{sec:conclusion}.
+With this framework in hand, we implement an I/O-efficient multi-variable quantification akin to the one in conventional BDD packages. \if\arxiv1 Furthermore, we identify in \cref{sec:theory:nested optimisations} optimisations for the nested sweeping framework in general and in \cref{sec:theory:quantify optimisations} for the quantification operation in particular. \cref{sec:implementation} provides an overview of the implementation while \cref{sec:experiments} \else Furthermore, we identify in \cref{sec:theory:nested optimisations} optimisations for the nested sweeping framework.
+The full paper~\cite{Soelvsten2024:arXiv} also includes optimisations specific to the quantification operation and an overview of the implementation in Adiar. \Cref{sec:experiments} \fi shows that nested sweeping improves the running time in practice by a factor of $1.7$ when solving QBF-encodings of two-player games and when reasoning about the transition system in Conway's Game of Life~\cite{Martin1970}.
+We compare our approach to related work in \cref{sec:related work} and provide our conclusions and future work in \cref{sec:conclusion}.